10 things every bride should feel prepared for

 Wedding planning can be a huge amount of fun!
 However, it can quickly become stressful when you’re not sure what to expect.

-As a Wedding Photographer, I’ve been around many different brides, at many different stages of their wedding planning, so I’d like to think I’ve picked up a few good tips from them over the years.
+As a wedding photographer, I’ve been around many different bride, at many different stages of their wedding planning, so I’d like to think I’ve picked up a few good tips from them over the years.

 I’d like to pass these tips on to you.
 May they help you feel more human and less overwhelmed